EXPLAINER: What's known about 'stealth' version of omicron?

 HOW CONCERNED ARE HEALTH AGENCIES?

 The World Health Organization classifies omicron overall as a variant of concern, its most serious designation of a coronavirus mutant, but it doesn’t single out BA.2 with a designation of its own.
-Given its rise in some countries, however, the agency says investigations of BA.2 “should be prioritized."
+Given its rise in some countries, however, the agency says investigations into its characteristics "should be prioritized."

-The UK Health Security Agency, meanwhile, has designated BA.2 a “variant under investigation," citing the rising numbers found in the U.K. and internationally.
-Still, the original version of omicron remains dominant in the U.K.
+The UK agency, meanwhile, has designated BA.2 a “variant under investigation," citing the rising numbers found in the U.K. and internationally.

 WHY IS IT HARDER TO DETECT?

 BA.2 doesn't have this same genetic quirk.
-So on the test, Long said, BA.2 looks like delta.
+So on the test, Long said, it looks like delta.

 WHAT SHOULD YOU DO TO PROTECT YOURSELF?